jaydevpolur/Lifeline_Green-Corridor-for-Ambulance/README.md

 5. Access the application at `http://localhost:8501`.

 ---

+⚡ Usage
+- Launch the app using Streamlit.
+- Register or log in as a dispatcher or medical staff.
+- Access ambulance tracking, routing, and disease prediction modules.
+- Respond to emergencies with optimized workflow!

 #### **Future Enhancements**
 - Integrate real-time traffic data for more accurate travel time estimation.